goharbor/harbor/docs/1.10/administration/configuring-replication/create-replication-endpoints.md

 You can list, add, edit and delete registries under **Administration** -> **Registries**.
 Only registries which are not referenced by any rules can be deleted.

 ![browse project](../../../img/manage-registry.png)

+## What to Do Next

+After you configure replication endpoints, see [Creating a Replication Rule](create-replication-rules.md).